Written by Emily Cross.

 Cultural and regional customs can also influence funeral costs.
 For example:

-The cost of burial vs cremation can vary depending on location:
+The cost of burial vs cremation can vary depending on location, and understanding the different types of funerals and their costs can help families make clearer choices:

 In addition to burial or cremation fees, third-party costs can influence the final funeral bill:

 With funeral costs rising in many parts of the UK, according to SunLife’s Cost of Dying report, direct cremation has become an increasingly popular and affordable option.
-Unlike traditional funerals, direct cremations usually take place without a ceremony, allowing families to hold a separate memorial in a location of their choice.
+Often described as a no-fuss funeral, it takes place without a ceremony, giving families the freedom to hold a separate memorial in a location of their choice.

 With Aura, there are several additional attended options when it comes to direct cremations: the intimate attended funeral and fully attended funeral are designed to suit the unique needs of families in the UK.
-Not only that, but wherever you are in the UK, our direct cremations cost the same.
+Not only that, but wherever you are in the UK, our direct cremations cost the same, offering a consistent alternative to basic funeral options

 Direct cremation takes care of all essential arrangements, including transportation, cremation, and the return of ashes, while keeping funeral costs significantly lower than the average UK funeral, which Sunlife puts at £4,285.
 We pride ourselves on delivering compassionate, professional care, ensuring every step is handled with empathy and understanding.